qiuxan/resume/README.md

 * __System Migration__: Migrated multiple e-commerce websites from **Magento CMS** to a modern **Next.js** architecture, improving scalability, performance, and maintainability.

 * __Performance Optimization__: Leveraged **SSR/SSG**, reusable UI components, and optimized API calls to enhance page load speed, Core Web Vitals, and overall UX.

-* __Hybrid Work Delivery__: Worked in a hybrid setup in the Greater Melbourne Area, collaborating across teams for efficient delivery.

 * __Agile Practices__: Managed sprint tasks, bugs, and features in **Jira**, aligning deliverables with project timelines and business goals.